 "I got a call about a sample clearance last week, I didn't know the turnaround would be so quick.
 I'm grateful for the publishing check lol.
 Kendrick is the perfect emcee to use my music". - Ahmad

 Imagine finding out Kendrick is paying you to use your music...and you thought you were excited about the album?
-Also check out his more recent material.
-He's got a great voice, would have fit well on the album.
+Also, check out his more recent material.

 Credit: Production credit on "Blacker The Berry"

-Alexander Izquierdo is part of The Monsters and the Strangerz, a production/engineering/songwriting team who has worded from everyone from Big Sean (multiple times) and Ice Cube to Selena Gomez and 98 degrees.
+Alexander Izquierdo is part of The Monsters and the Strangerz, a production/engineering/songwriting team who has worked from everyone from Big Sean (multiple times) and Ice Cube to Selena Gomez and 98 Degrees.
 You'll see The Monsters pop up again later.
-On the solo tip he goes by Eskeerdo.
+On the solo tip, he goes by Eskeerdo.

 Credits: Vocal credits on "Institutionalized", "These Walls", "Wesley's Theory", "For Free?
 (Interlude)","Hood Politics"

-Anna Wise is super interesting to me.
-I mean, yeah, her chant/moans on "These Walls" kinda creep me out, but moreso because she's all over Kendrick's discography (see "Real") yet is still relatively unknown.
+Anna Wise is all over Kendrick's discography (see "Real") yet is still relatively unknown.
 Maybe it's because she is actually part of Sonnymoon and not necessarily a solo artist?
-Either she has a smooth voice that goes nicely with any rapper.
+Either way, she has a smooth voice that goes nicely with any rapper.
 Here she is with CunninLynguists.

 Credit: Production credit on "Complexion"

-Antydote is an in-house producer TDE.
-He was all over Isaiah Rashad's Cilvia EP which was really really fucking dope.
+Antydote is an in-house producer for TDE.
+He was all over Isaiah Rashad's Cilvia EP, which was very good.

 Credit: Vocal credit on "Wesley's Theory"

 Welcome to the world of Ash Riser.
 Kendrick fucks with him heavy and he was featured on "Ronald Regan Era" and he's crazy talented.
-In a short search I've found rap songs, rock songs, Amy Whinehouse covers, and Rae Sremmurd-remixed beats.
-It's so cool to see all these talented people involved on TPAB.
-Kendrick is going to get all the praise - it is his album after all - but guys like Ash, Antydote, and the lot helped make this album what it is.
+He's done rap songs, rock songs, Amy Winehouse covers, and Rae Sremmurd-remixed beats.
 Also, this song bangs like Jenna Jameson on E.

 Credits: Vocal credits on "Institutionalized", "These Walls", "u","For Sale?
 (Interlude)" "Momma" and "Hood Politics"